elifesciences/jats-scraper/README.md

 ## testing

-Tests can be run with the `./run-tests.sh` script.
+Tests can be run with the `./run-tests.sh` script or run individually as:

-Tests can be run individually with:

     python -m unittest path.to.module.suite.test

+*Note:* you must activate the virtualenv if you run tests individually.

 For example:

+    source venv/bin/activate # activate virtualenv

     python -m unittest tests.test_content

 would run all tests in `tests/test_content.py` and: